 This is the first in a series on pornography and its impact on marriages, families and communities.

-Numerous studies indicate that porn is a very significant problem in U.S. homes.
-The Justice Department estimates that nine out of 10 children between 8 and 16 years old have been exposed to porn online.
+Numerous studies indicate that porn is a very significant problem in the U.S. In fact, the Justice Department estimates that 9 out of 10 children between 8 and 16 have seen online porn.

-At an American Academy of Matrimonial Lawyers meeting, two-thirds of the attendees said excessive interest in online pornography contributed to more than half their divorce caseload.
-A leading Fortune 500 company study found 62 percent of male computer time was spent on cybersex sites.
+Furthermore, at an American Academy of Matrimonial Lawyers meeting, two-thirds of the attendees said excessive interest in online pornography contributed to more than half their divorce caseload.
+A leading Fortune 500 company study found that men spent 62 percent of their computer time on cybersex sites.

 “Rarely does someone’s participation remain at just looking at porn,” says Dr. Mark Laaser, author of The Pornography Trap.
 “They begin with looking at porn, then they move to self-stimulation and then onto pursuing the things they are looking at.
 There is definitely a progression from soft porn to harder porn.

 "While some believe soft porn has a disinhibiting effect and could be helpful in relationships, I have never seen a case where pornography has been helpful to a marriage,” he says.
 “It always winds up negatively.
 Porn is designed to make you dissatisfied.
 It is not designed to help you feel content with your marriage partner.”